Change of address or circumstances

 Other evidence you may need to provide

-You can email scanned documents to email@example.com.
+Or you can email scanned documents to email@example.com

-Please include your claim reference number or National Insurance number.
+You must include your claim reference number or National Insurance number.

 What happens next

-- when your benefit will change from
+- the date your benefit will change

 - if you’ve been overpaid

 - what information we've used to work out your benefit